mgcsweek/csweekmon/README.md

 ```python
 import <file>
 ```
- - add your class to the `AGENTS` list
+ - add your class to the `STRATEGIES` list
 If you managed to do this right, your AI will start competing in a tournament the next time you run `run.py`.

 ## TODO (wish list)
- - Switch to using command line flags to set UI and battle settings.
- - Add a `Block` action (code 2) that increases `Defense` for the next turn, as well as restores a small amount of `HP` and `PP`.
  - Add a `Human` strategy, where the user controls the battle.
  - Add a `strategy_gen.py`, which would be a standalone application that generates a new strategy class and file.
  - Work on improving overall balance.